Calling out private companies won’t fix supply chain issues

 So, aside from this being sheer overreach on the Biden administration’s part, it is highly unlikely that government efforts will be able to help relieve the worker shortage issue that seems to be at the heart of the issue.

-In fact, some of Biden’s policies, like the vaccine mandate or the push to extend no-strings-attached Child Tax Credit Payments to parents through the reconciliation bill, might worsen discourage employment.
+In fact, some of Biden’s policies, like the vaccine mandate or the push to extend no-strings-attached Child Tax Credit Payments to parents through the reconciliation bill, might discourage employment.

 Not to mention that factory shutdowns in other countries due to low vaccination rates are also to blame for shortages and supply chain delays.
 Biden’s words or policies will have no impact on that.